mhmmyup/stories/story-uploads/eric dave story.md

-_Estrangement Survey_
+<center>_Estrangement Survey_  </center>
 _PRACTICE SURVEY :: CERTIFIED NOT VALID BY THE DEPARTMENT OF ESTRANGEMENT_

 _Hello, student!
 You are at the brave level of Rank 6, and you should be ready and excited for your graduation from Low-School to Middle-High School to begin Rank 7.
 Being a Rank 7 comes with a lot of responsibilities ; more homework, growing pains, and more responsibilities from parents - what a bore!
 Along with these, the Department of Estrangement also requires that you are familiar with the U.S.S.E.S. - The United States Standardized Estrangement Survey.
 After knowing someone for no longer than a 30 day period, you will both take the U.S.S.E.S., which will calculate an aggregated score that will tell you how long you can associate before mutual departure.
 This is a Category 2 test, for friendship.
 Don’t worry about Category 1’s, for romance, usually people don’t take those until late in their M-H school years!
-Based on the registered subject with the system, you will be given your time span until estrangement.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Based on the registered subject with the system, you will be given your time span until estrangement.
 This way, you don’t have to worry about messy breaking of relationships, or not knowing if someone will be your friend - they are assigned to you as a friend until their estrangement date, and then you depart from one another.
-1) If Cam was trapped in a well, and you had never taken your primaries in swimming, what would yo-_
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1) If Cam was trapped in a well, and you had never taken your primaries in swimming, what would yo-_

 Ben was brought back to the room from the auditory input of Dave beginning to cry again.